 We rated Kodak Tri-X 400 at box speed.
 This seems to be the most flexible of the black & white film stocks, but the most even tones are still found at box speed.

 We rated Ilford HP5 at box speed.
 It has much richer blacks than Tri-X film, so Richard recommends shooting at +1.

 ILFORD DELTA 3200

-We ignored the box speed for Ilford Delta 3200 and rated this at 1600, because it is generally agreed upon by the film community that the "normal" speed for this film.
-This film is very grainy, and that only increases as you get farther from box speed..
+We ignored the box speed for Ilford Delta 3200 and rated this at 1600, because it is generally agreed upon by the film community as the "normal" speed for this film.
+This film is very grainy, and that only increases as you get farther from box speed...
 Richard recommends shooting at +1.

 Once you’ve chosen a film stock that might be a match for your style, go out and shoot a test roll or two!
 Testing exposure settings in a variety of lighting conditions and shooting different subject matter will give you an even better understanding of how to create film negatives that yield the look you love.